NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 slang_solidity parse [--json] --version <VERSION> <FILE_PATH>
 ```

-All parse errors are printed in a human-readable format; the command succeeds if there were no parse errors and fails otherwise.
+All parse errors are printed in a human-readable format; the command will succeed if there are no parse errors, and fail otherwise.

 If `--json` is specified, a JSON representation of a Concrete Syntax Tree (CST) is printed to the standard output stream; nothing is printed otherwise.